build-web-apps/clone-instagram-ui/README.md

 Don't close this terminal / cmd prompt as the browser page will be auto refreshed whenever we make any change in `JS / CSS` files.

+Now that we have seen the changes working fine, we will go ahead and deploy this in `Heroku` and enable `CI/CD` so that our subsequent pushes to the `master` branch of the same repo will automatically trigger a build and changes will be loaded in the `Heroku app url`

+To deploy to heroku, follow these steps [Deploy To Heroku](https://github.com/build-web-apps/clone-instagram-ui/#deployment)

 ## Usecase

 We will build a cloned version of the [Instagram](https://instagram.com/) just for learning purporse.